Ivanovo oblast, Russia (Ivanovskaya)

 Author: Kuznetsov Nik

-Small pond in Ivanovo oblast
+Small pond in Ivanovo Oblast

-Small pond in Ivanovo oblast
+Small pond in Ivanovo Oblast

 Author: Irina Zaytseva

-Beautiful churches of Ivanovo oblast
+Beautiful churches of Ivanovo Oblast

-Ivanovo region church
+Church in the Ivanovo region

-Ivanovo region church
+Church in the Ivanovo region

 Author: Alexey Kochnev